Permanent Workers

 Labor Certification

-- Hiring a foreign worker will not adversely affect the wages and working conditions of similarly employed U.S. workers
+- Hiring a foreign worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.

-Preferences | General Description | Labor Certification Required? |
+Preferences | General Description | Individual Labor Certification Required? |

 ---|---|---|

-First Preference EB-1 | This preference is reserved for persons of extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors or researchers; and multinational executives and managers. | No |
+First Preference EB-1 | This preference is reserved for persons of extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors or researchers; and certain multinational executives and managers. | No |

-Second Preference EB-2 | This preference is reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in the arts, sciences, or business. | Yes, unless applicant can obtain a national interest waiver (Labor Certification) |
+Second Preference EB-2 | This preference is reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in the arts, sciences, or business. | Yes, unless the Form I-140 petition is accompanied by an application for Schedule A designation or a request for a national interest waiver. |

 Third Preference EB-3 | This preference is reserved for professionals, skilled workers, and other workers.
-(See Third Preference EB-3 page for further definition of these job classifications.) | Yes |
+(See Third Preference EB-3 page for further definition of these job classifications.) | Yes, unless the Form I-140 petition is accompanied by an application for Schedule A designation. |

 Fourth Preference EB-4 | This preference is reserved for “special immigrants,” which includes certain religious workers, employees of U.S. foreign service posts, retired employees of international organizations, noncitizen minors who are wards of courts in the United States, and other classes of noncitizens. | No |